 What about money that you owe friends and family?

 First, make sure that you do not leave the names of the friends and family you owe off of your bankruptcy forms.
-You must include them, even if they haven’t told you that you need to pay them back or if they told you that they do not want to be listed on your bankruptcy.
+You must include them, even if they haven’t told you that you need to pay them back or if they told you that they don’t want to be listed on your bankruptcy.

 The law requires you to list everyone you owe to the best of your knowledge.
-You cannot selectively leave people off of your forms.
+You can’t choose who you want to leave off your forms.

 You can pay back whoever you want after your bankruptcy, including friends and family.
-Bankruptcy just helps you erase your debts that are permitted to be erased under the Bankruptcy Code, meaning that you do not have to pay back these debts if you do not want to, but you still can if you do want.
+Bankruptcy just helps you erase your debts that are permitted to be erased under the Bankruptcy Code, meaning that you don’t have to pay back these debts if you don’t want to, but you still can if you do want.

 Our second tip on money you owe friends and family is to use Google Maps to find their address if you are too embarrassed to ask.
 It’s always better to ask your friends and family that you owe for their address directly, just in case they moved, but Google Maps can help you locate someone’s exact address if you know the general area or landmarks.
 Just like with medical debts you owe, do not stress too much about remembering the exact amount you owe.
 Do your best to estimate it.